AnotherKamila/songbook-api/database.md

 --------------------------------------------------------------------------------

 Note/TODO: Keeping old versions means there will be a lot of old versions.
-GC'ing unused stuff might be a good idea, but problem: what is "unused"?
+GC'ing unused stuff might be a good idea, but problem: what is "unused"? -- will worry about this when I run out of space :D